-The flaw in the idea of salvation by works is not in the law itself but in our understanding of the purpose of the law.
+The flaw in the idea of salvation by works is not in the law itself but our understanding of the purpose of the law.
 We cannot add the law to trust in Christ.
 That distorts the very nature of what Christ did to free us from the demands of the law.
-We need the law to understand our sinfulness and thus our inability to keep God’s standards.
+We need the law to understand our sinfulness and, thus, our inability to keep God’s standards.

 God never designed the law to be anything more than a means of showing us our sins and leading us to the Savior.
 Now that we have embraced Christ as Savior, we do not need the law as our tutor.